UW voter engagement coalition signals they’re okay with lower male voting rate

 The student newspaper for the University of Washington published an article last month under the headline “UW organizations push to boost student engagement ahead of 2024 election”.

-Before reading the article we guessed that the organizations working to boost student engagement are paying attention to disparities between sub-groups of students in their rates of voting.
-Having recently published an article pointing out that young men in Washington vote at lower rates than young women, we wondered if that issue would come up here.
+Prior to reading the article we assumed that the organizations working to boost student engagement are paying attention to disparities between sub-groups of students in their rates of voting.
+Having recently pointed out that young men in Washington vote at lower rates than young women, we wondered if that issue would come up here.

 “Campus-affiliated groups are working to increase voter registration, expand election-related learning, and see higher student participation before Nov.
 5.” – The Daily